dojo/framework/docs/en/stores/basic-usage.md

 });
 ```

-`createCommand` will ensure that the wrapped command has the correct typing and the passed `CommandRequest` functions will be typed to the `State` interface provided to `createCommandFactory`.
-While it is possible to manually type commands this guide will use `createCommand` in its examples.
+`createCommand` ensures that the wrapped command has the correct typing and the passed `CommandRequest` functions get typed to the `State` interface provided to `createCommandFactory`.
+While it is possible to manually type commands, the examples in this guide use `createCommand`.

 #### `path`

-The path is a `string` that describes the location where an operation is applied.
+The path is a `string` that describes the location where an operation gets applied.
 The `path` function is part of the `CommandRequest` and is accessible inside of a `Command`.

-Here is an example to show how `path` describes a location in the store.
+In this example we show how `path` describes a location in the store.
 The `State` is the same as defined above in `interface.d.ts`.
-It is used by the `Store` to understand the shape of the state data.
+The `State` interface gets used by the `Store` to understand the shape of the state data.

 > `path` of the current user name